BlazeX9/Microsoft-SQL/README.md

 ### Stored Function
-A stored function is a set of SQL statements that perform some operation and return a single value.
+A stored function is a set of SQL statements that perform some operation and return a value.

 - **Scalar Valued Function**: This function takes one or more parameters and returns a single value
 ```